 Are you financially secured if you save more than 50% of your income?
 Have you ever considered what being financially secured means?
 You might always be busy saving your income and looking for more ways to grow your capital, but have you ever wondered how secured you are financially?
 The easiest way to check is to use a personal finance checklist!

 Using A Personal Finance Checklist To Help You

 Being secure financially is more than just simply saving your take home pay, it’s also making sure that you pay your debts, don’t have any late bills (because of the extra charges) and have an emergency fund that will help you get by in times of need.
-There are many different kinds of personal finance templates online and this is one that I came up with.
+There are many different kinds of personal finance checklist online and this is one that I came up with.

 - If you have 0 – 2 ticks: Not bad but let’s take a look at the list and find the easiest thing you can do right now to get another tick!

 - If you have 3 – 4 ticks: Great start!
 Now you want to try and make sure you are well covered in all areas.

 - If you have 5 – 6 ticks: Awesome!
 Keep doing what you do!